 - Develop the skills to make decisions guided by ethical reasoning and critical analysis through our Loyola Core curriculum and First-Year Experience.

 - Advocate for a cause you care about through the Loyola Community Action Program (LUCAP), an initiative organized and led entirely by students.

 Educating the Whole Person

 It’s our mission to help you find your passion and realize your full potential to make a lasting impact on our world.
 We will develop more than just your mind; we’ll give you tools to grow your heart, body, and spirit, too.

 - Find your spiritual home through our Interfaith Ministries, designed to serve the needs of diverse faith traditions and backgrounds.

-- Deepen your connections to other students and reflect on your faith through ministry retreats held throughout the year in virtual and on-campus formats.
+- Deepen your connections to other students and reflect on your faith through ministry retreats held throughout the year.

 Learning From Experience